openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Issuer sends Credential Offer as an HTTP GET request or an HTTP redirect to the Credential Offer Endpoint URL defined in (#client-metadata).

-Credential Offer object which is a JSON object with the Credential Offer parameters, can be sent by value or by refernce.
+Credential Offer object which is a JSON object with the Credential Offer parameters, can be sent by value or by reference.

 Credential Offer contains a single URI query parameter `credential_offer` or `credential_offer_uri`: